 Our presentations also touch on alternatives to driving, including public transportation, bicycling, walking, and ride sharing/car pooling.

-For the 2022-23 school year, Green Driving America (GDA) is offering guest-speaking virtual presentations (such as with Zoom)1 in high school environmental science, science, math, STEM, driver education, and Career and Technical Education (CTE) classes.
-They are conducted by one of our trained college level interns; these interns are volunteers but are paid a stipend.
-These presentations are at no cost in funded areas including all of Vermont and the Upper Valley of New Hampshire, thanks to GDA grant awards from the Vermont Council on Rural Development's Climate Catalysts Innovation Fund, and an anonymous foundation in the Upper Valley of VT and NH.
-GDA will pursue funding to offer these presentations in other parts of NH, as well as for other New England states, New York, and Oregon.
+For the 2023-24 and 2024-25 school years, Green Driving America (GDA) is offering guest-speaking webinar presentations (such as with Zoom) in high school STEM, social studies, and driver education classes.
+They are conducted by one of our trained college level interns; these interns are volunteers that are paid a stipend1.
+For 2024, these presentations are being given at no cost in the State of Vermont, thanks to GDA grant awards from the Climate Catalysts Innovation Fund of the Vermont Council on Rural Development.
+GDA is pursuing funding to offer these presentations in other states.

 Presentations are 45 minutes2 to an hour or more, depending on time flexibility.
 They include: